leaty/SAS/README.md

 # SAS
 GTA: San Andreas Splitmode for SA:MP

+Server is currently running at `leaty.net:7777`, as a throwback for some good old lagshot fighting.

 ## Contributors
 I did my best to fill in here, but it is very likely I missed something.